Elective abortion: Does it affect subsequent pregnancies?

 Generally, elective abortion isn't thought to cause fertility issues or complications in future pregnancies.

-Risks may depend on the type of abortion performed:
+But risks to future pregnancies may depend on the type of elective abortion performed:

 - Medical abortion.
 Medication is taken in early pregnancy to abort the fetus.
-Medical abortions do not appear to increase the risk of future pregnancy complications, as long as it's done under the guidance of your health care team.
+An elective medical abortion doesn't appear to increase the risk of future pregnancy complications, as long as it's done under the guidance of your health care team.

-If you have had an abortion and you are concerned about its possible impact on a future pregnancy, talk to your health care provider.
-He or she can help you understand the potential risks and the steps you can take to help ensure a healthy pregnancy.
+If you have had an elective abortion and you are concerned about its possible impact on a future pregnancy, talk to your health care provider.
+Your provider can help you understand the potential risks and the steps you can take to promote a healthy pregnancy.